sherurox/Probing-Bayes-Error-Estimation-from-Soft-Labels/README.md

 **2. Contribution by Samruddhi – Hypothesis A (Biased Annotators)**
 ---------------------------------------------------------------
-Samruddhi implemented all experiments related to **Hypothesis A**, which analyzes how systematic annotation bias affects Bayes error estimation.
+Samruddhi implemented all experiments related to **Hypothesis A**, which analyses How systematic annotation bias affects Bayes error estimation.

 Key contributions:
 - Implemented the simulation pipeline for generating true posteriors using